ClaudiaInSweden/hanneles_art_gallery/README.md

 Only a logged-in administrator can see the link to the Create Newsletter form in the navigation.

-As simple form is used to write a newsletter including a subject and the newsletter content.
-The form is pre-populated with an unsubscribe-link that leads to the unsubscribe page.
+A simple form is used to write a newsletter including a subject and the newsletter content.
+The form is pre-populated with an unsubscribe-link that leads to the unsubscribe page so that a user may easily and fast unsubscribe.

+**The newsletter form**

 ![Newsletter](static/readme-docs/others/newsletter_form.png)

+**A newsletter in the subscribers' mailbox**
 ![Newsletter Email](static/readme-docs/others/newsletter_email.png)